 I may receive a commission if you purchase through links in this post.
 I am not a doctor; please consult your practitioner before changing your supplement or healthcare regimen.

 There are many grain-free tortilla recipes available, to meet the needs of different diets.
-Chia-Flax Tortillas are designed for those who need a grain-free, low-starch option, perfect for the GAPS diet and some Paleo or Gluten-free diets.
+Chia-Flax Tortillas are designed for those who need a grain-free, low-starch option, perfect for Paleo, Keto, Gluten-free and GAPS diets.

 Chia-Flax Tortillas are also great for anyone who just wants a good tortilla.
 This is a delicious recipe and requires no rolling out of dough!